Telemedicine Pain Management Doctors

-Telemedicine refers to remotely providing healthcare services like evaluation, diagnosis, and treatment of that particular disorder.
-The role of telemedicine pain management doctors had a massive increased due to the COVID-19 pandemic.
+Telemedicine refers to remotely providing healthcare services like evaluation, diagnosis, and treatment of a particular disorder.
+The role of telemedicine pain management doctors had massively increased due to the COVID-19 pandemic.
 This is why Medicare introduced new codes for Telehealth services.
 Including CPT 99441 to 99443 under non-face-to-face telephone services.

 A couple of years ago, I executed the effective plan of creating a Medical billing and Coding company named U Control Billing.
 The company aims to bring revolutionary advancements to foster medical billing and coding revenues.
 As an official member of HIA-LI and MGMA, I feel honored in providing networking opportunities, problem-solving, and improving the revenue management cycle.